timm/ezr/docs/about.md

 0.0     440 <= Volume < 455      {'rest': 6}
 ```

-In the above, `holds` shows how many rows were selected (out of 20
+Here,  `holds` shows how many rows were selected (out of 20
 `bests` and 378 `rests`).
 Also `score` shows the probability times
 support that any bin offers for selecting for best.
 This `score`
 is calculated by passing the dictionary from the `holds` column
 into `wanted()` (with `bests=20` and `rests=278`).

 ```python
 def WANT(best="best", bests=1, rests=1) -> want: